What is Optics?

 Optics is all about light: how it’s generated, propagated, and detected.
 It is a multidisciplinary endeavor with its roots in physics, electrical engineering, chemistry, and materials science.

 Optical applications can be found in every aspect of our lives, from contact lenses to fiber-optics communication.
-The study of optics has led scientist to produce ground breaking inventions like the laser and the holograph.
+The study of optics has led scientists to produce ground breaking inventions like the laser and the holograph.

 Optics allows for a wide range of modern research topics.
 The Institute’s current research topics include: